Lease Capitalization—How It Affects Borrowers and Lenders

 - Explain how lease capitalization will put both the lease liability and the right-of-use asset on the borrower’s balance sheet

-- Offer guidance on what items of financial condition and performance will be most impacted and tips on how to underwrite borrowers under the new GAAP
+- Offer guidance on what items of financial condition and performance will be most impacted and tips on how to underwrite borrowers under

 Devon Risk Advisory Group